 13.1 Other than as set out in these Terms, neither party shall have any further obligation to the other under a Contract after its termination.

-13.2 Any provision of these Terms which expressly or by implication is intended to come into or continue in force on or after termination of a Contract shall remain in full force and effect.
+13.2 Any provision of these Terms which expressly or by implication is intended to come into or continue in force on or after the termination of a Contract shall remain in full force and effect.

 13.3 Termination of a Contract, for any reason, shall not affect the accrued rights, remedies, obligations or liabilities of the parties existing at termination.